styleguidist/react-styleguidist/Readme.md

 ### Writing code examples

-The code examples can access all the components listed, they are exposed as global variables.
+Code examples in Markdown use the ES6+JSX syntax.
+They can access all the components listed, they are exposed as global variables.

-You can also require other modules (e.g. mock data that you use in your unit tests) from examples in Markdown:
+You can also `require` other modules (e.g. mock data that you use in your unit tests) from examples in Markdown:

 ```js
 const mockData = require('./mocks');